flatiron-labs/learn.co-CommonMark/sample_quiz.md

 # REQUIRED Quiz Title.
 Add an `h1` element here as your quiz title.

 ?: What's this line?
 It's the first question.
-A newline is required between this and the title above.
+A newline is required above and below this line.

 Standard markdown will be parsed as expected between the question and the answer block.
 Here you can add additional instructions, maybe a GIF or two...